VoliJS/Type-R/docs/chapters/io.md

 ### `class` Store

-`Store` is the special kind of record which serves as a root for id references.
+`Store` is the special kind of model which serves as a root for id references.

-For all records inside of the store's aggregation tree `~attrName` will resolve to the attribute of the store class found with `record.getStore()` method.
-If there are no such an attribute in the store, the next available store upper in aggregation tree will be used (as regular records stores can be nested), or the default store if there are no one.
+For all models inside of the store's aggregation tree `~attrName` will resolve to the attribute of the store class found with `model.getStore()` method.
+If there are no such an attribute in the store, the next available store upper in aggregation tree will be used (as regular models stores can be nested), or the default store if there are no one.

 <aside class="notice">Stores in Type-R is _very different_ to stores in other framework.
 Pay attention.</aside>

-Store is the subclass of the Record.
+Store is the subclass of the Model.
 It's defined extending the `Store` abstract base class.
-It behaves as a regular record in most aspects.
+It behaves as a regular model in most aspects.

 ### store._defaultStore